tardis-sn/tardis/docs/physics/tardisgamma/opacities.rst

 Photoabsorption
 ===============
 This occurs when the photon is completely absorbed by a material.
-We assume that the :math:`\gamma`-ray deposits all of its energy when this occurs
+We assume that the :math:`\gamma`-ray deposits all of its energy when this occurs.
 The coefficient is:

 .. math::